 Andy Beck is a PhD student in the Department of Biostatistics.
 His current research involves using statistical and computational tools to better characterize the germline mutation rate at a finer scale across the genome using large GWAS datasets.
 He is co-advised by Professors Jun Li and Sebastian Zoellner.

 He goes by Han, a PhD student in the Department of Human Genetics.
 Han received his Bachelor of Arts in Accounting & Information System and Bachelor of Science in Genomics & Molecular Genetics from Michigan State University.
 Han is still exploring the field of computational biology.
 His current research projects include power analysis of experiments based on sequencing data, refining the rat reference genome, stistical modeling of cancer incidence rate, and scRNA-seq tools benchmarking.
 He is also working with Maxwell on the creation and maintenance of this website.

 Ford graduated from Ohio State University with an undergraduate degree in International Studies, and followed that with a Master's degree in Biostatistics from the University of Michigan.
 During his time at Michigan, Ford was introduced to research in Dr. Donna Martin's lab studying the role of CHD7 in neuronal differentiation with a focus on understanding CHARGE syndrome.
-He enjoyed the research environment and decided to stay at Michigan to pursue a PhD in Bioinformatics.
-Currently he is a first year student exploring different lab rotations all focused on the genetic underpinnings of diseases.
+Currently he is working on single-cell in multiple tissue types to identify novel cell populations and to understand underlying causes of disease.